yangdns/hello-world/README.md

 # hello-world
 This is a hello world repository.
-And now test for commit.
+And then test for commit is made.